- This event has passed.

-RESILIENCE: A Community Conference to “Decode the Weather Machine”
+RESILIENCE: A Community Conference on “Decoding the Weather Machine”

 The Earth is a weather machine composed of four elements: land, air, water, and ice.
 Climate scientists warn that pollution, the rise in temperatures around the globe, and the removal of our forests are dangerously changing the planet’s delicate balance, but emphasize that it’s not too late to rewrite the future.

-The virtual conference day will be divided into three parts: the screening of “Decoding the Weather Machine,” followed by lectures from experts featured in the film as well as local leaders sharing their data and observations, and concluding with breakout community discussion groups.
+The virtual conference will be divided into three parts: at-home viewing of “Decoding the Weather Machine,” virtual lectures from experts featured in the film as well as local leaders sharing their data and observations, and virtual breakout community discussion groups.
 Lunch and refreshment breaks are provided.

 Tentative Conference Schedule:

-- 12:00 pm – 12:30 pm: presentation by Waleed Abdalati, PhD, Professor of Geography, University of Colorado Boulder
+- 11:00 am – 11:45 am: presentation by Waleed Abdalati, PhD, Professor of Geography, University of Colorado Boulder and live Q&A

 - Topic of discussion: Earth’s changing ice cover, sea level rise, and the technology used to measure changing ice cover and sea level rise, as well as effective ways to present this information to planners, decision-makers, and policy-makers

-- 12:30 pm – 1:00 pm: Colonel Jason E. Kelly, South Atlantic Division Commander of the U.S. Army Corps of Engineers
+- 11:45 am – 12:30 pm: Colonel Jason E. Kelly, South Atlantic Division Commander of the U.S. Army Corps of Engineers and live Q&A

 - Topic of discussion: climate change and national security

-- 1:10 pm – 2:00 pm: CIRCA – CT Institute for Resilience and Climate Adaption at UCONN, on local initiatives to mitigate climate change
+- 1:00 pm – 1:45 pm: presentation by James O’Donnell, professor and Executive Director of CIRCA – CT Institute for Resilience and Climate Adaption at UCONN, on local initiatives to mitigate climate change and live Q&A

 Speaker bios forthcoming.